LanceMcGuire/FidesRatioPolitica/README.md

 # Fides_Ratio_Politica

-Description
+Description:
-A Post-graduate online-forum, where people come together to talk about their fields of expertise relating in faith, rationale, & politics.
+A post-graduate online-forum, where people come together to talk about their fields of expertise relating in faith, rationale, & politics.

 Custom CSS Classes
 The class(es) I created are: